Mac OS X Tiger: System requirements

-Mac OS X 10.4 Tiger was initially available in a PowerPC edition, with an Intel edition released beginning at Mac OS X 10.4.4 Tiger.
-There is no universal version of the client operating system, although Mac OS X 10.4 Tiger Server was made available on a universal DVD from version Mac OS X 10.4.7 Tiger.
+Mac OS X 10.4 Tiger was initially available in a PowerPC edition, with an Intel edition released beginning at version 10.4.4.
+There is no universal version of the client operating system, although Mac OS X 10.4 Tiger Server was made available on a universal DVD from version 10.4.7.
 While Apple shipped the PowerPC edition bundled with PowerPC-based Macs and also sold it as a separate retail box, the only way to obtain the Intel version was to buy an Intel-based Mac bundled with it.
 However, it was possible to buy the 'restore' DVDs containing the Intel version through unofficial channels such as eBay, and officially through Apple if one could provide proof of purchase of the appropriate Intel Mac.
-These grey-colored ‘restore’ DVDs supplied with new Macs, are designed to only restore on the model of Mac that they are intended for.
+These grey-colored 'restore' DVDs supplied with new Macs, are designed to only restore on the model of Mac that they are intended for.
 However, they can be modified to work on any Intel Mac.
-The retail PowerPC-only DVD can be used on any PowerPC-based Mac supported by Mac OS X 10.4 Tiger.
+The retail PowerPC-only DVD can be used on any PowerPC-based Mac supported by Tiger.

 The system requirements of the PowerPC edition are: